-8. Enter the horse with Weatherbys by Noon Sat 12 Feb 11.
+Entries with Weatherbys by Noon Sat 9 Feb 19.
 This costs £40 (no VAT) plus £30.85 (handling fee – incl VAT – and racing’s Charitable contributions to Animal Health Trust and retraining of Racehorses.
-The trainer or lessor will probably do this for you (but confirm with them!).
+The trainer will submit the entry – but confirm with them.

 Deadline for the Single Race Lease form to Weatherbys.
 Tue 12 Feb 19 – but submit it earlier if you can.